acarl005/generatorics/README.md

 // [ 'b', 'c' ]
 ```

-For efficiency, each array being yielded is the same one being mutated on each iteration.
+For efficiency, each array being yielded is the same one being mutated on each iteration. **DO NOT** mutate the array.
 ```javascript
 var combs = [];
 for (var comb of G.combination(['a', 'b', 'c'], 2)) {